Smiley Lewis: Death

 Lewis was hospitalized in 1965 with a diagnosis of ulcer; surgery revealed that he had stomach cancer.
 Bartholomew organized a benefit for him at La Ray's on Dryades Street.
 On October 7, 1966, three days before the benefit, Lewis died, in the arms of his second wife, Dorothy Ester Lemons, whom he had married six months before.

 Legacy

 None of Lewis's Imperial singles sold more than 100,000 copies, but cover versions of his songs were commercially successful for other artists.
 Gale Storm's pop version of "I Hear You Knocking" reached the top five on the charts.

-Elvis Presley's cover of the Lewis song "One Night" (altering one risque lyric) was number 4 on the U.S. Billboard Hot 100 chart and number 1 on UK Singles Chart.
+Elvis Presley's cover of the Lewis song "One Night" (altering the ‘risqué’ lyrics) was number 4 on the U.S. Billboard Hot 100 chart and number 1 on UK Singles Chart.
 Lewis's recording of "I Hear You Knocking" was released when U.S. radio was still mostly marketed to exclusively white or exclusively black listeners.
 A version of the song recorded by Dave Edmunds in 1970 was his first solo hit, reaching number one in the UK and number four in the United States; in this version, Lewis is mentioned in the lyrics, along with Chuck Berry, Fats Domino and Huey Smith.